landonleblanc/ASOCS/user_guide.md

 3. Change the value of "reset_time_minute" to the current minute
 4. Disconnect the USB A cable from the computer
 5. Connect the USB A cable to the power adapter
-6. Upon startup the LEDs should blink green 5 times indicated the time was successfully set
+6. Upon startup the LEDs should blink blue 5 times indicated the time was successfully set